WuFangshu/Final-Project_Thermal-Comfort/README.md

 python llm.py

-Note: You need to rent a Qwen3 model from AIHubMix
+Note: You need to rent a Qwen3 model from AIHubMix on https://aihubmix.com

-.
+-

 GAN